Next Start

 Types of Careers in the Automotive Industry

-Curious about the different types of automotive technician jobs?
+Curious about the different types of jobs in the automotive industry?
 Depending on personal interests, goals and skills, someone looking to get into this industry has many options and possible avenues to pursue.
 A typical day for an auto mechanic can range from performing general maintenance work to service writing.

-Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, they may be able to advance in their career with experience and hard work.
-Here is a list of common entry-level and advanced auto tech jobs:77
+Our grads are prepared to pursue entry-level roles.
+As with any industry, over time, technicians may be able to advance in their careers with experience and hard work.77 Here is a list of common entry-level and advanced auto tech jobs:

 Parts Technician